-Select the Questions drop-down list, which is located just above the Save and Pause buttons and select Question 5.
+Select the Questions drop-down list, which is located just above the Save and Pause buttons and select Question 4.
+Use the Context Menu to select the Mark for Review tool.

 Use the drop-down list again to move to the last number on the list.